๐Ÿšฒ Siem Reap Countryside Cycling: My Honest Review & Tips

 The Enjoyment Score is based on how much happiness and reward an experience provides.

-• I learned how to harvest rice and interact with a few locals through my guide.
+• I also enjoyed learning how to harvest rice and interact with a few locals through my local guide.

 Multiple farmers and two tourists leaning down and harvesting rice from a paddy field.